-Another festival by the Ga people takes place in the southern part of the country.
+Another festival by the Ga tribal people takes place in the southern part of the country.
 Homowo literally means "hooting at hunger."
-Celebrated soon after the lean farming season and at the beginning of the food harvest, Ghanaians usually eat cornmeal with palm nut soup and fish during this time.
+Celebrated soon after the lean farming season and at the beginning of the food harvest, people usually eat cornmeal with palm nut soup and fish during this time.

 Football (soccer) is a favorite game of most Ghanaians.
 Volleyball, basketball tennis, ludo, golf and handball are also popular.

 Fufu: Cassava and plantain pounded together into a sticky paste.
 It is eaten with soup.